Christian Heritage Party of British Columbia

-The Christian Heritage Party of British Columbia (CHP-BC; formerly the British Columbia Heritage Party) is a minor provincial political party in British Columbia, Canada and a provincial wing of the federal Christian Heritage Party of Canada.
+The Christian Heritage Party of British Columbia (CHP-BC), formerly the British Columbia Heritage Party, is a minor provincial political party in British Columbia, Canada and a provincial wing of the federal Christian Heritage Party of Canada.
 The party advocates in favour of establishing a constitution to govern the province of British Columbia.

+History

-The party registered with Elections BC in September 2010.
+The party registered with Elections BC in September 2010 as the BC Heritage Party.
 A leadership election was held in 2011 between Wilf Hanni and Mischa Popoff, in which Hanni was re-confirmed as leader.
 Following internal party disputes, several members left to join the Individual Rights Party of British Columbia, including Mischa Popoff who became that party's leader.
-Hanni stepped down in 2013 due to family health issues and Rod Taylor became the interim leader.
-Laura-Lynn Tyler Thompson was elected as the party's leader on September 15, 2020.
-Thompson previously ran as a candidate for the People's Party of Canada in the 2019 Burnaby South federal by-election.